-The underlying zypper call will import the key, if it is available.
+The underlying ZYPDEr call will import the key, if it is available.
 The Web UI does not offer this feature.

 This only works when the repository you want to mirror is set up in a special way and provides the "key" in the repository next to the signature.
 This is the case for all repositories generated by the Open Build Service (OBS).
-For other repositories special preparation steps are needed (see below!).
+For other repositories special preparation steps are needed, as described further below.